Paradise Circus (album): Music

 The music of Paradise Circus has been described by critic Tim DiGravina as being generally happy and upbeat—with the two instrumentals "Paradise Circus" and "Twilight Beer Hall", along with the sombre "She Still Loves You" and "Father Mother Wife and Child" being the exceptions.
 The opening track and lead single from the album, "American Eyes", has a fuller sound than anything from the Lilac Time's first album, and blends Johnny Marr-inspired jangling guitars with lyrics about unrequited love into "a wonderfully poetic and sad opener".

 The second track, "The Lost Girl in the Midnight Sun", begins slowly, before building with gently ringing acoustic guitars, banjo, horns, and occasional piano.
-Duffy noted the Bob Dylan influence in the song during a 2019 interview with Phacemag.com, recalling that its opening line, "Spanish is the loving tongue", was a lyric he first heard on the Dylan album and that the song's reference to "bearded boys and lank haired girls" was a quote from a reporter telephoning in his review of a Dylan concert in the documentary film Dont Look Back.
-Duffy also described "The Lost Girl in the Midnight Sun" as being an anti-Thatcher song.

 "If the Stars Shine Tonight" has an anti-religion theme to its lyrics, with musical accompaniment that Duffy has called, "a blizzard of brass and pedal steel guitars".
 "The Beauty in Your Body" has been described as, "an uneasy but still beautiful listen", by DiGravina.
 The critic also summed up "She Still Loves You" as, "somber, dark, and pensive", before concluding that the song was, "the emotional heart of Paradise Circus."